zaporojanmihai/WP-Repo-Manager/README.md

-# WordPress Private Repository Manager
+# WordPress Repository Manager

 ![image](https://github.com/user-attachments/assets/0e640b15-88df-44e0-bcbb-5b5a48d6e873)

-A WordPress plugin that allows you to manage and automatically update private Git repositories directly from your WordPress admin dashboard.
+A WordPress plugin that allows you to manage and automatically update private or public Git repositories directly from your WordPress admin dashboard.

 ## Features

-- **Repository Management**: Add, edit, and delete private Git repositories
+- **Repository Management**: Add, edit, and delete Git repositories
 - **Multiple Repository Types**: Support for both plugins and themes
 - **Branch Selection**: Choose which branch to pull from for each repository
-- **Automatic Updates**: Pull the latest changes from your private repositories with a single click
+- **Automatic Updates**: Pull the latest changes from your repositories with a single click
 - **Pull History**: Track all repository updates with detailed history and status indicators
 - **Secure**: Safely store and manage repository credentials
 - **User-Friendly Interface**: Clean, WordPress-native admin interface